OrchardCMS/OrchardCore/src/docs/reference/modules/Queries/README.md

 }
 ```

+If your Query has the same name as a content type name it could lead into having them colliding in the GraphQL endpoint.
-For SQL and Lucene queries you can define a custom name for the GraphQL field type.
+For SQL and Lucene queries you can then define a custom field type name for the GraphQL endpoint.

 ```json
 {